ZombaSY/Pytorch-Base-Environment/README.md

-<h1>USAGE</h1>

-<h2> Please change your dataset and other paths in 'main.py'</h2>
+# USAGE

+- Use 'scipts/train.sh' to train your model

-You can edit your own model in '/models/model.py'</br>
++ You can edit your own model in '/models/model.py'</br>
-You can edit your own dataloader in '/models/dataloader.py'
++ You can edit your own dataloader in '/models/dataloader.py'

+##### Please change your dataset and other paths in 'main.py'